pcaston/OpenPeerPower.github.io/source/_integrations/serial.markdown

 ha_domain: serial
 ---

-The `serial` sensor platform is using the data provided by a device connected to the serial port of the system where Home Assistant is running.
+The `serial` sensor platform is using the data provided by a device connected to the serial port of the system where Open Peer Power is running.
 With [`ser2net`](http://ser2net.sourceforge.net/) and [`socat`](http://www.dest-unreach.org/socat/) would it also work for sensors connected to a remote system.

 To check what kind of data is arriving at your serial port, use a command-line tool like `minicom` or `picocom` on Linux, on a macOS you can use `screen` or on Windows `putty`.